Wear Not Waste

 One conversation led to another.
 One introduction opened another door.
 One small idea kept finding people who wanted to help it grow.

 I don't see this as a coincidence.
-I see it as what happens when purpose meets action, and when we remain open to collaboration.
+I see it as synchronicity.

-Wear, Not Waste is no longer just a name.
-It's becoming a synergy built on education, creativity, community and hope.
+Wear Not Waste It's becoming a synergy built on education, creativity, community and hope.

-If you're passionate about sustainable fashion, circular design, education, youth engagement or simply believe we can do better, I'd love to connect.
+If you're passionate about sustainable fashion, circular design, education, community engagement or simply believe that fashion can be part of a better future—I would love to connect.